matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 - User Membership, Profiles and Capabilities

-While we entertain some discussion about user membership, profiles and capabilities, we do not provide a specific proposal within this MSC.
+While we entertain some discussion about user membership, profiles and capabilities, we do not yet provide a specific proposal within this MSC.
 We expect there to be competing follow up proposals or an edit to this MSC once the main implications of the server capability DAG have been discussed and are understood.